 Claret Press meets all the costs of editing, designing, publishing across multiple formats and marketing our books.
 So we can only publish a limited number of books a year.
 New York audiobook producer Essential AudioBooks has turned seven of our books into audiobooks.
 In Germany, Drachenhaus Verlag has published the German translation of Brushstrokes in Time by Sylvia Vetta.
 Black Tea by Stephen Morris has been shortlisted for a Royal Society of Literature Award.

 If you like books like this, or are interested in the crazy adventures of a micro publisher trying to get out books like ours, subscribe to this website.
 Once a month, you'll get a newsletter about literary events, our latest books, information from the world of micro-publishing, and cute photos of the Claret Press pets.

 You can order Claret Press books from any bookshop or via eplatforms like Bookshop.org and Amazon.

 If you're interested in submitting to Claret Press, send us a cover letter and a 25 page writing sample.
 Our email address is email@example.com.
 We'll try to get back to you in a few weeks.

-NOT ACCEPTING SUBMISSIONS AT THIS POINT
+WE ARE NOT ACCEPTING SUBMISSIONS AT THIS POINT

 We don't publish the following: poetry, self help or spiritual, erotica, kiddie books, picture books, art books, cookbooks, academic, educational, textbooks or screeds.
-We also don't republish self-published books,
+We also don't republish self-published books.